g1eng/sdatch/README.md

 v0.1.1 (**alpha release**), the npm package is available.

 The static bundle file is not supplied at now.
-If you want to get a prebuilt static script as `sdatch.js`, copy it from `dist` directory or bundle it on your machine (follow the procedure on [here](#Develop)).
+If you want to get a prebuilt static script as `sdatch.js`, copy it from `dist` directory or bundle it on your machine (follow the procedure [here](#Develop)).

 # Features